jk977/twitch-plays-pi/README.md

 * Python 3
 * [whiptail](https://linux.die.net/man/1/whiptail) (used by config.sh)
 * FCEUX 2.1.2 or higher (for built-in Lua)
-* ffmpeg with libx264, libmp3lame, and librtmp enabled
+* ffmpeg with libx264,librtmp, and libmp3lame (optional if using another audio library) enabled
-    * Enable encoders/muxers as needed, depending on what type of input/output you use
+    * Enable encoders/muxers and other libraries as needed, depending on what type of input/output you use

 ## Usage